CWEzio/Notes/robotics/softgym.md

     ```

 ## Install pyflex on a python virtual environment
+TODO: update this section to make it more readable

 Recently, I want to use pyflex together with pydrake.
 However, pydrake has a poor support for conda.
 Therefore, I try to compile pyflex with a python virtual environment.
 > One difference between conda and python virtual environment is that conda has its own python interpreter, while python virtual environment create a soft link to system's python interpreter and use it.
 Therefore, python's virtual environment is more like a thin seperation between different library packs.
 1. Create python virtual environment.
 My python version is `3.8.10`.